lalaio1/wooklib/README.md

 ### Version 1.1.0

 - Added support for sending rich embeds and files.
-- Introduced the `Cachedwooklib` class for caching messages.
+- Introduced the `CachedDiscordWebhook` class for caching messages.

 ---

 ## 📄 License

+The **wooklib

-The **wooklib** library is licensed under the MIT License.
+** library is licensed under the MIT License.
 See the `LICENSE` file for more information.